Essenceia/essenceia.github.io/content/hft/moldudp64.md

 to accept new data **without any corner case**.

 {{< alert >}}
-We will be using an AXI steam data `axis_tdata` width of `64` bits for our illustration, but ultimately the goal is to make this parametrizable.
+We will be using an AXI stream data `axis_tdata` width of `64` bits for our illustration, but ultimately the goal is to make this parameterizable.
 {{< /alert >}}

 ## Message overlap